-As far as features are concerned, it has got the ABC tools (altimeter, barometer and compass).
-It has heart rate monitor, step counter, alarm, incoming calls, time, push notifications, storm alarm, sunrise-sunset times, backlight in flashlight mode, Vibration alarm, GPS time update, and daily, weekly, monthly and yearly activity tracking of steps and calories.
+As far as features are concerned, it has got the ABC tools (altimeter, barometer, and compass).
+It has a heart rate monitor, step counter, alarm, incoming calls, time, push notifications, storm alarm, sunrise-sunset times, the backlight in flashlight mode, Vibration alarm, GPS time update, and daily, weekly, monthly, and yearly activity tracking of steps and calories.

 Garmin Fenix 5 vs Suunto